scipian/community/CONTRIBUTING.md

 the [scipian/rfcs][rfcs] repo and we will be happy to discuss and see if it meets the acceptance criteria for an initiative to be created.

+Please use the Feature Request issue template when submitting a feature request.

 [rfcs]: https://github.com/scipian/rfcs

 ## Bug Reports